raphickie/book_summaries/c# in depth (and after).md

   `public List<Friend> Friends {get;set;} = new List<Friends>();`

 - It's made easier to use getter-setter: you don't have to set everything in the constructor before using.
-- Expression=bodied stuff: "=>" appeared in properties (by the way, in cases of properties it's not lambda: there are no delegates created)
+- Expression=bodied stuff: "=>" appeared in properties (by the way, in case of properties it's not lambda: there are no delegates created)
 - => also appeared in operators

 # Strings.